Where does your business’s waste and recycling end up?

 You may think bins are doing all the work for you and they are AFTER the waste leaves your site but prior to that your bins are actually a pain.
 They are voluminous yet it does not take long to fill a bin with cardboard boxes.
 Staff members often have to break down the boxes, which is a tedious and time consuming exercise.
 Bins also need space which unfortunately means many businesses lose open areas such as car park spaces and alleyways.

 Using recycling balers for cardboard and plastic

 By using a baler at your business you are cutting out a large chunk of the recycling process described in the previous section.
 You are segregating and baling on site so your cardboard and plastic is ready to be recycled immediately.
 You do not need the local council or a private waste collector to handle your recyclables.
 Instead a recycler who acts as a middle man between your business and the final destination of the bales will collect the baled materials from you.
-With very little work for the recycler to do apart from transport the bales, they charge far less for collections than councils and private waste firms do – in fact many will collect for free.
+With very little work for the recycler to do apart from transport the bales, they charge far less for collections than councils and private waste firms do.

 Your business will have far higher green credentials when baling on site as opposed to using bins.
 Add in the cost, space and labour savings by having a reduced amount of bins and you are on to a winner.

 With a huge range of balers and other waste reducing equipment available to rent or buy, QCR will ensure your recyclable waste always gets to its rightful destination.
 Talk to us and we’ll offer you a free site survey and free trial of our equipment.